 What are the differences between ‘Green’ and ‘Gold’ Open Access?

 Under Gold Open Access, journals make published papers immediately available for viewing to anyone interested, free of charge.
 To cover costs, Gold OA often requires substantial article processing fees (APCs) to be paid upfront.
 From April 2013 onwards, research funds have been made available in the UK to cover APCs.
 Regrettably, this publishing model has attracted many publishers of dubious repute, who do not engage in rigorous peer review, and whose output cannot be considered scholarly.
-Beall’s List is currently the most comprehensive listing of predatory, or potentially predatory publishers, and it should be consulted by researchers who consider publishing under Gold Open Access.
+Beall’s List is currently the most comprehensive listing of predatory, or potentially predatory publishers, and it should be consulted by researchers who consider publishing under Gold Open Access (update: this list is no longer online).

 Are there any downsides to Open Access?

-The Open Access publication model has come under sustained scrutiny, on the grounds of uneven quality of OA journals.
+The Open Access publication model has come under sustained scrutiny, because the quality of OA journals is somewhat uneven.
 Most recently, Science reported on a ‘sting’ operation, in which different machine-generated versions of spoof paper were accepted by no fewer than 157 OA journals.
 This was despite the fact that, in the author’s words, “[a]ny reviewer with more than a high-school knowledge of chemistry and the ability to understand a basic data plot should have spotted the paper’s short-comings immediately“, and the experiments reported were “so hopelessly flawed” as to render the paper devoid of meaning.
-The conclusions of the ‘sting’ operation were criticised by several OA proponents (examples: 1, 2, 3), who claimed that the affair demonstrated a failure of the peer-review process, rather than the OA model; it was also pointed out that traditional publishing has not proved immune to such disasters (e.g., the Sokal hoax, and other less famous cases: 1, 2).
+The conclusions of the ‘sting’ operation were criticised by several OA proponents (examples: 1, 2, 3), who claimed that the affair demonstrated a failure of the peer-review process, rather than a problem inherent in the OA model; it was also pointed out that traditional publishing has not proved immune to such disasters (e.g., the Sokal hoax, and other less famous cases: 1, 2).
 Nevertheless, it seems that the financial considerations involved in OA, particularly in the Gold model, are such that invite corruption in ways that traditional publishing doesn’t.

-Discussions of the Open Access publication model are often framed in a discourse of academic ethics, and while OA appears to democratise the research process, an argument could be made that, in some respects at least, this approach to publishing might widen the gap between privileged and less privileged academic settings.
+Discussions of the Open Access publication model are often framed in a discourse of academic ethics.
+In such debates, the argument is often put forward that OA democratises the research process by providing researchers in low-resources contexts with equal access to publications.
+However, a compelling case could also be made that, in some respects at least, this approach to publishing might widen the gap between privileged and less privileged academic settings.
 There can be little doubt that researchers without access to funding will benefit from being able to peruse scholarly publications under OA; what is less obvious is that, since publication costs are transferred to the author, such researchers are likely to find it harder to publish.
 This seems particularly true in the case of researchers in developing countries, and in chronically underfunded disciplines, such as the Arts and Humanities.
 Even if funding agencies sponsor publication, it is difficult to see how the scope and quality of research will remain unaffected by higher publication costs.
 On the whole, it seems fair to say that eventually, in the majority of cases, Open Access will likely make it easier to consume research outputs, but harder to produce them.
 To the best of my knowledge, a discussion about how such risks might be avoided has yet to develop in earnest.